iowa-david/csc842-cycle4/README.md

 ## Description

 Originally, I wanted to find information related to what is running on the computer at startup along with what services are running.
 But after seeing Group 1 presentations, I saw something similar had been done.
 In keeping with the theme of viewing computer usage, I decided to look at what can be done for creating a performance monitoring process.
 I wanted to put something together that can be run across multiple environments and gather information at a point in time to be able to look to see if there is any resource contention at a particular point in time.
+In addition, I had not done threaded programming in Python and wanted to get familiarity with await async processing.

 ## Table of Contents